 Eileen has been an attorney for three decades and now focuses her practice on the areas of health care and employment law in Vermont.
 She has a wide range of commercial litigation, governmental, and corporate experience that informs her judgment and helps her counsel clients on a variety of legal matters.
+Eileen was a partner in the firm from 2009 through 2015 and recently elected to move into an of counsel position.

 With more than a decade of experience as an assistant attorney general and as an administrator of one of Vermont’s largest state-government agencies, Eileen offers her clients in-depth, insiders’ knowledge about the workings of the public health care system.
 She knows how to present the matter, who to present it to, and how to resolve potential problems.
 Viewing issues through both a regulatory and litigation lens gives her a unique ability to help clients weigh risks and develop solid legal strategies.